-Marc A. Levin is the vice president of criminal justice at the Texas Public Policy Foundation and Right on Crime.
+Marc A. Levin is the chief of policy and innovation for the Right on Crime initiative at the Texas Public Policy Foundation.

 An attorney and accomplished author on legal and public policy issues, Marc began the Foundation’s criminal justice program in 2005.
 This work contributed to nationally praised policy changes that have been followed by dramatic declines in crime and incarceration in Texas.
 Building on this success, in 2010, Levin developed the concept for the Right on Crime initiative, a TPPF project in partnership with Prison Fellowship and the American Conservative Union Foundation.
 Right on Crime has become the national clearinghouse for conservative criminal justice reforms and has contributed to the adoption of policies in dozens of states that fight crime, support victims, and protect taxpayers.